 Season to taste with sea salt and freshly ground black pepper.
-Cover the bowl with cling wrap and refrigerate for at least 30 minutes to allow the mixture to firm up.
+Cover the bowl with cling wrap and refrigerate for at least 30 minutes to one hour to allow the mixture to firm up.

 Shape the mixture into small balls and then flatten into patties, shaping them firmly with your hands.
 I used an ice cream scoop to make even sized patties.